ailiis/conclusions/README.md

 ### 2.2 Core codes for the turning points

-&#x1F517;From _Introduction_ to _Study Description_:
+From _Introduction_ to _Study Description_:
 - code `objective`:
-  one or more of this work's
-  top-level research goals,
-  specific top-level research interests, or top-level research questions.
+  &#x1F517;one or more of this work's top-level research goals, specific top-level research interests, or top-level research questions.  &#x1F517;
-  Objectives sentences often contain material that is ambiguous as goal-or-method or as goal-or-design.
-In those cases, assign two codes only if there is no method (or design) information elsewhere in the abstract.
+  Objectives sentences often contain material that is ambiguous as goal-or-method or as goal-or-design. &#x1F517;In those cases, assign two codes only if there is no method (or design) information elsewhere in the abstract.&#x1F517;
   If the method (or design) information is too specific and concrete to be a goal, assign two codes in any case.
+   If a study does a SLR this already counts as obhective.

 From _Study Description_ to _Outlook_:
 - code `conclusion`: